katiestar99/ansible/docs/docsite/rst/plugins/lookup.rst

 Using lookup plugins
 --------------------

-You can use lookup plugins anywhere you can use templating in Ansible: in a play, in variables file, or in a Jinja2 template for the :ref:`template <template_module>` module.
+You can use lookup plugins anywhere you can use templating in Assible: in a play, in variables file, or in a Jinja2 template for the :ref:`template <template_module>` module.

 .. code-block:: YAML+Jinja